grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. Fill out the fields:

    - **FEATURE NAME** - Short headline for the improvement.
 For example, “Grafana OnCall integration for Alerting.”
    - **DATE** - Date and time (UTC) that you want this note published.
 Typically, this is also the feature release date.
 If you’ve opened a review PR, you must merge it before the date/time you've added here.
-If you enter a date that has passed, the note will publish immediately with that date.
+If you enter a date that has passed, the note is published immediately on that date.
    - **CONTACT** - First and last name.
 The contents of this field aren't publicly viewable.
    - **TAGS (OPTIONAL)** - Select category tags that users can use to filter their view.
 Select as many as apply.
    - **CLOUD AVAILABILITY** - Select the stage of the feature’s Cloud release.